| Title: | A Report Templating System |

 logical value indicating if plots need to be recorded for later replay (eg. while |

-Default parameters are read from evalsOptions()
+Default parameters are read from evalsOptions() and the following options:

 'rapport.file.name',